 10 Self-Pollinating Plum Varieties

 Some varieties of plum (Pyrus domestica) are self-pollinating.
-This means that you only need that one tree to produce fruit.
+This means you only need one tree to produce fruit.

 Plum trees generally produce fruit 3 to 6 years after planting (2 to 5 years for dwarf plum varieties).